kaustubhd93/k8s-sandbox-cli/README.md

 # k8s-sandbox-cli
-A command line interface to launch a kubernetes sandbox on your preferred cloud provider
+A command line interface to launch a kubernetes sandbox instance on your preferred cloud provider.

 ## Supported Cloud providers
 - AWS